Bone Marrow Transplantation: Evolution of a Cancer Cure

 have been touched by our pioneering work in bone marrow transplantation

-Nearly 40 years after pioneering bone marrow transplantation, Fred Hutch is expanding bone marrow transplantation to treat more diseases, help more people and save more lives.
+Forty years (and counting) after pioneering bone marrow transplantation, Fred Hutch is expanding the technique to treat more diseases, help more people and save more lives.

 Dr. E. Donnall Thomas

+Because of one life, millions were changed.
 Through persistence, determination and an overarching compassion for patients, Dr. E. Donnall Thomas and colleagues pioneered the successful use of bone marrow transplantation.
-The procedure replaces stem cells damaged by chemotherapy and radiation with donated healthy cells that engraft within a patient’s bone marrow.
+The procedure replaces cancerous cells and stem cells damaged by chemotherapy and radiation with donated healthy cells that engraft within a patient’s bone marrow.
 The discovery was a cure for leukemia and other blood cancers, and earned Thomas the 1990 Nobel Prize in physiology or medicine.

 Learn more about the story behind our pioneering development of bone marrow transplantation.